 It’s one of the most popular languages in the world

 Learning a foreign language is great, but learning a popular foreign language is even better.
 Considering a large number of native speakers and second language learners, Chinese is the world’s most widely spoken language.
+In most Chinese universities, students are required to have high knowledge of the language, and for example, when a student is asked to do my paper, he was able to do it at a high level.
+Moreover, it will also be useful for the student to know the world’s most popular language to be a multilingual translator.

 As such, students who learn Chinese gain the ability to communicate with millions of native Mandarin speakers all over the world.